Strength Training and Heart Disease

 Strength training has many benefits.
 It can help you lose weight and help reduce the

-symptoms of arthritis, diabetes, osteoporosis, back pain, and depression.
-It might
+symptoms of arthritis, osteoporosis, back pain, and depression.
+It might even help

 Here are some tips on getting started:

 Check with your healthcare provider before starting any exercise program.
-He or she
+They may

 Learn proper technique from a trainer at your local gym, or take a class.
 Check with

-your healthcare provider about participating in a cardiac rehabilitation program.
+your healthcare provider about participating in a cardiac rehab program.